Dear Parishioners,

 Please Donate to Jamaica Relief in the aftermath of Hurricane Melissa

 The full extent of Hurricane Melissa’s destruction is becoming clear after the powerful storm swept across Jamaica, Haiti and Cuba.
-In Jamaica, which suffered the greatest impact, the Catholic Church, through Caritas Antilles and local dioceses, is leading emergency response coordination with Catholic Relief Services.
-More than 2,000 kits—including water, sanitation, hygiene supplies and essential items—were prepositioned by CRS in St. Lucia for a crisis just like this.
-Trained volunteers are now deployed in shelters and communities, ensuring timely and ethical humanitarian assistance.
-Your generosity is needed to support these efforts.
-You may also donate by phone: 1.877.HELP.CRS or donate by check: Catholic Relief Services, Hurricane Melissa P.O.
+Your generosity is needed to support relief efforts.
+You can donate by phone: 1.877.HELP.CRS or donate by check: Catholic Relief Services, Hurricane Melissa P.O.
 Box 5278, Tipton, IA 52772 0517.
 Catholic Relief Services is a reputable Catholic organization dedicated to help people affected by disasters.
 There is no reason to worry about being “scammed” if you make a donation.

 CCD & Confirmation: